 We utilize sophisticated quantitative methods that weigh multiple data points and market variables to assess a business’s value and determine its worth.

-Beacon Valuations uses real time market data in its methodology which results in valuation estimates that accurately match true market conditions.
+Beacon Valuations uses real time market data in its methodology which results in business valuation estimates that accurately match true market conditions.

 We provide professional business valuations for the following purposes:

 We provide a business valuation assessment as part of our M&A services.